Ava-S/EKG_BPIC2014_Notebook/README.md

-# OCED Schema for generic analysis
+# EKG BPIC14 Notebook for CAISE Paper

-The user can decide to either do the analysis on BPIC14 or BPIC17.

 ## Data
-We provide data and scripts for BPI Challenge 2014 and BPI Challenge 2017; store the original data in CSV format in the directory `bpic14/data`.
+We provide data and scripts for BPI Challenge 2014; store the original data in CSV format in the directory `bpic14/data`.
 The datasets are available from:

             Esser, Stefan, & Fahland, Dirk.
 (2020).
 Event Data and Queries